If you’re looking for the perfect commuter

-I’m not a cyclist nor do I ride my bike a lot but I’ve always wanted to get one of those cool Ortlieb bike pannier bags that you sling over the back of your bike rack.
+I’m not a cyclist, nor do I ride my bike a lot, but I’ve always wanted to get one of those cool Ortlieb bike pannier bags that you

 I imagined it would come in handy if I ever needed to run to the grocery store on my bike.
 I could simply throw my groceries into the pannier bag and be on my way.

-I came really close to buying one until I saw the price and that’s when reality set in.
+I came close to buying one until I saw the price, and that’s when reality set in.

-I couldn’t justify spending a couple hundred dollars on a pair of bike pannier bags that I might use for the occasional one off trips to the grocery store.
-Maybe I could if I thought I could use them in non bike scenarios like as a duffel bag but I couldn’t really picture myself carrying one around so I let it go and that was that.
+I couldn’t justify spending a couple of hundred dollars on a pair of bike pannier bags that I might use for the occasional one-off trips to the grocery store.
+Maybe I could if I thought I could use them in non-bike scenarios like as a

 A bike pannier bag for the professional who cycles to work?